paralect/plato/README.md

 is not part of Plato.
 For example, scheduler that communicates over HTTP or image processing services, or grid computation, or WebDriver tests etc.

-It means that Plato should be always running and always available.
+It means that Plato should be always running, always available and always accessable by Paralect teammates and automated processes.

 ## Userland